elliottdehn/lit-word-bot/README.md

 You will need API keys for Merriam-Webster's API from here: https://dictionaryapi.com/ and Reddit API keys from here: https://www.reddit.com/prefs/apps/

-Running the bot: once you've supplied the keys, you can run the bot using "pipenv run python main.py" It was written on 3.8 and compatibility with older versions is unknown.
+Running the bot: once you've supplied the keys, you can run the bot using "pipenv install" then "pipenv run python main.py" It was written on 3.8 and compatibility with older versions is unknown.